Constitution of China: Constitutional enforcement

-Criticisms
+Analysis

 The Open Constitution Initiative was an organization consisting of lawyers and academics in the People's Republic of China that advocated the rule of law and greater constitutional protections.
 It was shut down by the government on July 14, 2009.

 In early 2013, a movement developed among reformers in China based on enforcing the provisions of the constitution.

 In 2019, Ling Li of the University of Vienna and Wenzhang Zhou of Zhejiang University wrote that "the constitution appeals to [the CCP] because it does not provide solutions to fundamental issues of governance.
 Instead, such issues are kept out of the constitution so that they can be addressed by the Party through other regulatory mechanisms outside of the constitutional realm."